 A person can take antibiotics to prevent the condition from becoming dangerous to their health.
 However, if a person leaves mastoiditis untreated, it could become life-threatening.

 Treatment for a swollen earlobe depends on the underlying cause.
 People with a swollen earlobe due to an allergic reaction should avoid allergens in the future.
 This can include nickel jewelry.

-They should see a doctor if their symptoms become severe.
+A person should see a doctor if their symptoms become severe.

 Infections or other issues caused by bacteria usually require treatment with antibiotics.
-Mastoiditis or cauliflower ear will require urgent medical treatment.

 Home remedies for a swollen earlobe include:

 - Warm or cold compresses: A cold compress can help numb the pain, and a warm compress may increase circulation in the area to help reduce swelling.
 A warm compress also can help a draining abscess to drain better.